Aly Raisman: Early life and training

+Junior career

 2009

-In April, Raisman competed at the American Classic in San Diego, where she placed tenth in the all-around with a score of 53.383.
-In July, she competed at the U.S. Classic in Des Moines, Iowa, and placed twelfth in the all-around with a score of 54.050.

-In August, Raisman competed at the National Championships in Dallas.
-She placed third in the all-around with a two-day combined score of 112.600.
-In event finals, she placed fifth on vault, scoring 29.650 over two days, and second on balance beam, scoring 28.950.
+Raisman began competing as an elite gymnast in 2009.
+She competed at the American Classic in San Diego, where she placed tenth in the all-around.
+Then in July, she competed at the U.S. Classic in Des Moines, Iowa, and placed twelfth in the all-around.
+At the National Championships in Dallas, she won the bronze medal in the all-around.
+She made her international debut at the Pan American Championships in Aracaju, Brazil.
+She helped the American team win the gold medal, and she placed third in the all-around.
+In the event finals, she won gold medals on the vault and floor exercise.

-In November, she competed at the Junior Pan American Championships in Aracaju, Brazil, where she contributed scores of 14.950 on vault and 14.050 on floor exercise toward the American team's first-place finish.
-Individually, she placed third in the all-around (56.200), and first on vault (14.700) and floor (14.400).

 Senior career

 2010

-In March, Raisman competed at the American Cup in Worcester, Massachusetts.
-She placed second with an all-around score of 58.900.
-Later that month, she competed at the City of Jesolo Trophy in Jesolo, Italy, and won the all-around with a score of 57.650.

-In May, she competed at the Pacific Rim Championships in Melbourne.
-She helped the American team win the gold medal and placed second in the all-around competition with a score of 58.250.
-In event finals, she placed seventh on uneven bars, scoring 13.025; second on balance beam, scoring 14.675; and second on floor, scoring 14.625.

-In July, Raisman placed fifth at the U.S. Classic in Chicago with a score of 55.700.
-In August, she competed at the National Championships in Hartford, Connecticut, and placed third in the all-around with a two-day combined score of 115.650.
-In event finals, she placed third on balance beam, scoring 28.300, and third on floor, scoring 29.500.
+Raisman made her senior debut at the American Cup in Worcester, Massachusetts.
+She placed second behind Rebecca Bross with an all-around score of 58.900.
+Later that month, she competed at the City of Jesolo Trophy in Jesolo, Italy, and won the all-around gold medal.
+At the Pacific Rim Championships in Melbourne, she helped the American team win the gold medal and placed second in the all-around competition.
+In the event finals, she placed seventh on uneven bars, second on balance beam, and second on floor exercise.
+In July, Raisman placed fifth at the U.S. Classic in Chicago.
+She then competed at the National Championships in Hartford, Connecticut, and placed third in the all-around.
+She also placed third on the balance beam and on the floor exercise.

-In October, she competed at the 2010 World Artistic Gymnastics Championships in Rotterdam.
-She contributed scores of 15.066 on vault, 14.333 on balance beam, and 14.500 on floor toward the American team's second-place finish.
-Individually, she placed thirteenth in the all-around final with a score of 55.699, and fourth in the floor final with a score of 14.716.
+In October, Raisman competed at the 2010 World Artistic Gymnastics Championships in Rotterdam.
+In the team finals, she competed on the vault, balance beam, and floor exercise, and helped the American team win the silver medal by only 0.201 points behind Russia.
+She then placed thirteenth in the all-around final after struggling on the uneven bars.
+She finished fourth in the floor exercise final, missing out on a medal by 0.050 points.